 Effective April 1, 2012, we entered into an advisory agreement with director Dr. Robert Kammer, the Chairman of our Board of Directors, pursuant to which Dr. Kammer will provide certain services to us in addition to his services as a director.
 These services include providing management and advice regarding the operations of the registration clinical trials including start-up and on-going clinical operational and development activities, manufacturing and quality control of the clinical and commercial supplies, project and operational management, assistance in the identification of new drug delivery technologies that may be available for acquisition or license and assistance in the development of our intellectual property strategy.
 Under the terms of the advisory agreement, Dr. Kammer is to be compensated \$10,000 per month in the form of common stock based on a per share price of \$4.50.
 Dr. Kammer and the Company have agreed that the common stock issuable to Dr. Kammer as compensation under his advisory agreement is to be accrued and issued on a quarterly or annual basis; accordingly, as of the date hereof no such shares have been issued to Dr. Kammer.
-Upon the completion of a financing transaction yielding not less than \$15,000,000, Dr. Kammer ay unilaterally choose to be paid in either cash or common stock at the \$4.50 per share price described above.
-As additional compensation under the advisory agreement, on April 1, 2012 the Company granted Dr. Kammer a non-qualified stock option to purchase 60,000 shares of common stock under the 2007 Plan, which stock option has an exercise price of \$4.50 per share, expires on May 31, 2017, and vests according to the following schedule: 15,000 shares vest on the date of grant and the remaining shares vest monthly over a two year period beginning on May 1, 2012.
-The advisory agreement is to terminate on the earlier of the completion of the services or the second anniversary of the agreement, through the exercise of stock options or otherwise, in any monthly period without
+Upon the completion of a financing transaction yielding not less than \$15,000,000, Dr. Kammer and unit either cash or common stock at the \$4.50 per share price described above.
+As additional compensation under the advisory agreement, and \$1,2012 the Company granted Dr. Kammer a non-qualified stock option to purchase 60,000 shares of common stock under the 2007 Plan, which stock option has an exercise price of \$4.50 per share, expires on May 31, 2017, and vests according to the services or the second anniversary of the agreement.
+Dr. Kammer is on year period beginning on May 1, 2012.
+The advisory agreement is to terminate on the earlier of the completion of the services or the second anniversary of the agreement.
+Pursuant to an amendment to Dr. Kammer's advisory agreement, Dr. Kammer has agreed to not sell more than 5% of the shares of the Company's common stock ac